colemickens/platform2-sommelier/power_manager/docs/battery_notifications.md

 The "time-to-empty" estimate that powerd sends to Chrome is actually the estimated time until powerd will shut down the system automatically, which happens (by default) three minutes before the battery will be completely empty.
+This time interval is specified via powerd's `low_battery_shutdown_time_s` preference.
 See powerd's [PowerSupply] class and the [Power Supplies] document for more details.

 ## Notifying the User